mwoss/algorithms/README.md

 In the `interviews` directory I store all the interview questions I had in past and solution for them.
 I do it only for companies that I have not signed any NDAs or any similar stuff, and I'm not feeling guilty by sharing them.

 **Note: Please take this repository with grain of salt.
-Solutions stored in this repo is for sure not a state of the art, nor commit message, nor anything else.**
+Solutions stored in this repo are for sure not a state of the art, nor commit message, nor anything else.**